- Committee on Space Research (COSPAR)

 To achieve its objectives, the programme will provide training activities to strengthen scientific capacity in Africa to apply novel methodologies on co-design and co-production, and other relevant approaches required for undertaking high quality integrated research.
 Each training will also include modules on proposal development and science communication.

 To identify participants for training, an open call for pre-proposals will be launched (the first call was announced in July 2016).
 Representatives of successful pre-proposals will be invited to participate in training workshops, following which participants will be given 2-3 months to develop full proposals.
 Successful full proposals will receive 2-year research grants (see below).
 The training is an integral part of the grants in order to ensure that early career scientists have the necessary skills and knowledge to develop integrated research proposals and undertake this type of research.
 The first training workshop took place on 3-7 October 2016 in Nairobi 2016.
+The next training event will take place in Kampala, at the Makerere University on 28 August- 1 September 2017.

 In total, three training workshops will take place during the course of the programme.
 These will be delivered by ISSC in partnership with ICSU, ICSU ROA and NASAC and other relevant institutions in Africa.